wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 ### OMF ingress logging

-You can find log messages related to ingress in the Storage logs.
+You can find log messages related to ingress in the storage logs.

-To output most information for troubleshooting, you should temporarily set the the log level to **Trace**.
+To output most information for troubleshooting, you should temporarily [set the the log level](xref:LoggingConfiguration) to **Trace**.

 ### OMF ingress message debugging